-Chad W. Dunn, J.D. is the co-founder of the UCLA Voting Rights Project and serves as its Director of Litigation.
-As lead counsel, Chad handles the VRP’s pending cases.
-Chad is an expert on Voting Rights, Election Law, Reapportionment, and Redistricting.
+Chad W. Dunn, J.D. is the co-founder of the UCLA Voting Rights Project and serves as its Legal Director.
+As Legal Director, Dunn handles the VRP’s pending cases.
+Dunn is an expert on Voting Rights, Election Law, Reapportionment, and Redistricting.
 He has litigated and tried numerous federal and state election cases around the county.
-Along with Matt Barreto, Ph.D., Chad teaches and directs UCLA VRP students in a yearly multi-disciplinary course and clinic that includes law students, public policy students, and students of the social sciences.
+Along with Matt Barreto, Ph.D., he teaches and directs UCLA VRP students in a yearly multi-disciplinary course and clinic that includes law students, public policy students, and students of the social sciences.
 As part of the UCLA Voting Rights Project, Dunn has co-authored many reports that focus on expanding access to voting such as Protecting Democracy: Implementing Equal and Safe Access to the Ballot Box During a Global Pandemic.

-Chad graduated with a B.A. in Government from the University of Texas at Austin and holds a J.D. from South Texas College of Law.
+Dunn graduated with a B.A. in Government from the University of Texas at Austin and holds a J.D. from South Texas College of Law.
 He is licensed to practice law in Texas, Florida, North Carolina, and the District of Columbia, as well as numerous federal and circuit courts around the country, including the U.S. Supreme Court.
-Chad’s law firm, Brazil & Dunn, LLP has offices in Austin, Houston and Miami.
+His law firm, Brazil & Dunn, LLP has offices in Austin, Houston, and Miami.